stjudecloud/university/docs/pecan/index.md

 title: (Beta) Pediatric Cancer (PeCan) Knowledge Base
 ---

-The (Beta) PeCan platform presents curated pediatric cancer genomics data including variants, mutational signatures, and gene expression data in addition to histological slide images* from over 9000 hematological, CNS, and non-CNS solid tumor patient samples.
+The (Beta) PeCan platform presents curated pediatric cancer genomics data including variants, mutational signatures, and gene expression data in addition to histological slide images* from ~9000 hematological, CNS, and non-CNS solid tumor patient samples.

 Data can be explored via a series of data facets containing both retrospective and prospective study cohorts from St. Jude Children's Research Hospital and other trusted institutions and research centers around the world such as [TARGET](https://ocg.cancer.gov/programs/target), [DKFZ](https://www.dkfz.de/en/index.html), and many others.
 Learn more about the data [here](https://university.stjude.cloud/docs/pecan/data/).
 **Note that a number of histological slide images are currently embargoed until publication of the associated study.*